 The Uniform Crime Reports (UCR) is one of two primary measures of crime in the nation.
 The program was conceived in 1929 by the International Association of Chiefs of Police to meet the need for reliable uniform crime statistics for the nation.

 Counseling and Therapy in Video provides faculty and students with a first-hand look at the realities of working with clients and the challenges associated with putting theoretical concepts into practice.
 These collection provide a thorough grounding in dozens of therapeutic methods and diagnoses, insight into the human condition, and training in skills such as reflection and empathy while working with specific populations such as veterans and teens.

-Kanopy is a video streaming service that provides access to over 10,500 videos.
+Kanopy is a video streaming service that provides over 300 videos and access to another 10,000+ for suggested purchase (requires approval).
 They include the following subjects: social sciences, global studies & languages, K-12 education, design, fashion, music, literature, business, health, nursing, medicine, children's health, media studies, marketing, biology, mathematics, philosophy & religion, biology, computer science & IT, psychology, sociology, justice studies, law, technical training, and more.

 The purpose of CALEA’s Accreditation Programs is to improve the delivery of public safety services by maintaining a body of standards covering a wide range of up-to-date public safety initiatives,establishing and administering an accreditation process, and recognizing professional excellence.